Complexity of Leading Digit Sequences: Concluding remarks

-A key motivation for the present work was to completely determine the complexity function for a natural class of sequences of arithmetic interest, namely the sequences $\Sab$ of leading digits of $a^n$ in base $b$.
-Another class of arithmetic sequences whose complexity has been analyzed in a similarly systematic manner are sequences obtained as expansions with respect to an irrational base $\beta>1$; see Frougny et al. \cite{frougny2004}.
+\paragraph{Complexity functions of other ``natural'' arithmetic sequences.} A key motivation for the present work was to completely determine the complexity function for a natural class of sequences of arithmetic interest, namely the sequences $\Sab$ of leading digits of $a^n$ in base $b$.
+Another class of arithmetic sequences whose complexity has been analyzed in a similarly systematic manner are sequences obtained as expansions with respect to an irrational base $\beta>1$; see, e.g., Frougny et al. \cite{frougny2004} and Klouda and Pelantov\'a \cite{klouda2009}.

 As a natural extension of our results on the complexity of the sequences $\Sab$, one can try to determine the complexity of more general leading digit sequences, such as the leading digits of $\{2^{n^2}\}$, $\{n!\}$, and $\{n^n\}$.
 Recent work \cite{local-benford} on the local distribution of sequences of this type suggests that these sequences have relatively low complexity, possibly of polynomial rate of growth.
 On the other hand, in \cite{local-benford} it was also shown that for ``almost all'' doubly exponential sequences $\{a^{\theta^n}\}$ the associated leading digit sequences behave locally like independent Benford-distributed random variables and thus have maximal complexity, i.e., satisfy $p(n)=9^n$ (in the case of base $10$).
 Interestingly, recent numerical investigations \cite{mersenne-benford} suggest that the same holds for the much slower growing sequence of Mersenne numbers $\{2^{p_n}-1\}$, where $p_n$ denotes the $n$-th prime number.
 Proving results of this type, however, seems to be well out of reach.